 Suicidal ideation is a serious mental health condition affecting millions of Americans each year.
 More than 9.4 million American adults have serious thoughts about committing suicide annually, with hundreds of thousands seeking treatment for suicidal ideation.
 Traditional treatment methods for suicidal ideation may not be effective for all individuals, leaving many without relief.

-However, recent research has shown that ketamine infusions for suicidal ideation may offer a more than promising solution for those struggling.
+However, recent research has shown that ketamine therapy in Phoenix for suicidal ideation may offer a more than promising solution for those struggling.
 In fact, a study has shown that ketamine infusion therapy provided elimination of suicidal ideation symptoms in 58.6% of patients.

 Migraines can be a debilitating condition for many, with traditional treatments often not providing sustained relief.
 However, a study showed that 77% of migraine sufferers treated with ketamine infusion therapy experienced immediate improvement with pain intensity, with 40% reporting sustained results.